101companies/101worker/modules/aggregate101meta/README.md

 # Issues

+* Tags other than languages, technologies to be served!
-* Performance problems
+* Performance problems; mainly due to matching?!
+* Top-level summaries only; per-directory summaries needed?
-* Others to be identified
+* Other issues to be identified!